-When Giovanni Da Verrazzano first explored the shores of the Atlantic coast.
-As he explored lands that includes New Jersey, Da Verrazzano discovered diverse communities of people who were later called the Delaware Indians.
+When Giovanni Da Verrazzano first explored the shores of the Atlantic coast, he explored lands that included New Jersey.
+Da Verrazzano discovered diverse communities of people who were later called the Delaware Indians.

 Leading up the American Revolution, the colony as a whole was equally divided in its loyalties to the crown.
-Colonists who remained undecided were just as liked to support the rebel cause as they were to support the king.
+Colonists who remained undecided were just as likely to support the rebel cause as they were to support the king.
 The same applied to colonists in New Jersey.

 Due to New Jersey’s central location among the thirteen colonies, more battles during the Revolutionary War took place here than any other state.

 While the state was the third to enter the union, New Jersey signed the Bill of Rights before any other state.

 During and after the war, New Jersey industry grew.
 Rapidly, innovation and technology took place in New Jersey.
 One well-known innovator found a home in Menlo Park.
 There, Thomas Edison nourished his ingenuity.